retypeapp/retype/configuration/page.md

 === order : `string`

-A custom stack order within the navigation.
+A custom stack order for this page within the left side-bar tree navigation.

 Options can include: